Skip to content

 “There’s a hostility that’s often there.
 If you are deferential and submissive you get a little better treatment,” said Chapman.
 “But anytime you question or you demand or you challenge you get treated with an extreme hostility and brutality.
 I’ve seen it so many times.
 I’ve experienced it.”
 The authors of Georgetown’s 2017 study stated that “the

-Patriarchy In Prison: Exploring The Challenges Facing Incarcerated Women.
+Patriarchy in Prison: Challenges Facing Incarcerated Women

 Rebecca Epstein shares her research into how the perception that black girls are more adult-like and less innocent than their white counterparts could increase their chances of ending up in the criminal justice system.
 National statistics show black girls are suspended more than five times as often as white girls and are 2.7 times more